gabru-md/Track-Your-Kumar/README.md

 ## The Problem

 Millions of man-hours are wasted every year by people waiting for an authority to sign off on their paperwork.
-You go to the concerned signatory's office with the most urgent paperwork only to find out that he has not come in because he has the flu.
+You go to the concerned signatory's office with the most urgent paperwork only to find out that he has not come in because he caught flu.
 The frustration itself is enough to make one mad.

 ## The Solution

 Our software.
-It exploits already existing attendance systems in offices to show the public whether the officer concerned with their particular concern is in the office or not.
-A simple enough idea which is easily executable will make the lives of countless working people far easier.
+It exploits existing attendance systems in offices to show the public whether the respective officers are in office or not.
+An idea simple enough which can be easily executed which will make the lives of countless working people far easier.
 Our software will take customer relations to a whole new level.
-The software can be used in banks, government offices, colleges, schools, pretty much every customer facing business can use our software to improve customer relations..
+The software can be used in banks, government offices, colleges, schools, pretty much every customer facing business can use our software to improve customer relations.

 ## Features